 Your pet will then be placed back in her cozy kennel to recover.
 She will be closely monitored by the hospital staff to ensure she wakes up as smoothly and painlessly as possible.
 We will continue to administer IV fluids throughout the day to help speed her recovery.
 At this point, Dr. Popescu or one of our technicians will be in contact with you to let you know how everything went and assure you your pet is doing well.

 Your pet will be ready to go home later in the day.
 If your pet has had a routine dental cleaning with no extractions she will likely go home in the earlier afternoon and experience little or no post-op discomfort.
 A small portion of her regular diet can be offered in the evening and she can return to her normal routines the following day.

 If your pet has had extractions, she will stay with us a little later into the afternoon so we can monitor her recovery and level of discomfort.
 She will likely go home with some pain medication for the first few days post-op.
 She can be offered a small portion of food in the evening and normal portions can return the following day.
 However, she may need to be fed only soft foods for about one week while her gums heal.
-If the extraction was especially complex, or if the degree of infection severe, Dr. Popescu may request you bring your pet back in a week or two so we can monitor her progress.
+If the extraction was especially complex, or if the degree of infection severe, the doctor may request you bring your pet back in a week or two so we can monitor her progress.